 - The costs of your initial hospital and other medical bills (think the ambulance ride and emergency room visit).

-Your claims adjuster will ask numerous other questions during the process (see below); however, the above is the kind of information you can gather immediately following the accident.
+Your claims adjuster will ask numerous other questions during the process (see below); however, you'll want to have this kind of information ready when you initially file your claim.

-NOTE: This isn’t always the case, but be prepared for the insurance company to request that you see a medical professional of its choosing.
+NOTE: Be prepared for the insurance company to request that you see a medical professional of its choosing.
 Whether or not this will be a request will depend on your car insurance company and the nature of your injuries.

 - What’s your physician’s name and contact information?